 Aside from the Starks and the Lannisters, few rivalries are more intense than Apple and Samsung.
 Our sister site SoundGuys took the companies’ latest true wireless earbuds — the AirPods (2019) and Galaxy Buds — for a spin to determine which is best for most users.
-If you want all the details, you can see the full versus comparison on SoundGuys.
-For a rundown of the essential points, read on.

 We’re working from the outside in to compare the Apple AirPods 2019 vs the Samsung Galaxy Buds: hardware first.
 These products sport starkly different designs from one another.
 The Samsung Galaxy Buds have a more whimsical appearance, while the AirPods rock the same minimalist design as their predecessor.